← Back to Blog·Mar 16, 2026·10 min read

 Enable Enhanced Measurement

-GA4 can automatically track scrolls, outbound clicks, site search, video engagement, and file downloads.
-Check that Enhanced Measurement is turned on in your Data Stream settings.
+GA4 can auto-track scrolls, outbound clicks, site search, video engagement, and file downloads.
+Verify it's turned on in your Data Stream settings.

 Common Setup Mistakes (and How to Avoid Them)